PnS2018/pns2018.github.com/session_05.md

 Because this method only uses simple features, these classifiers would fail if the training condition is not met.
 For example, if you rotate your head and show only one side of the face, this classifier will fail to detect the face.
-In recent years, DL systems has advanced the face detection field by taking the rotation factor into the account.

 Nevertheless, these pre-trained classifiers are still very useful if you simply want to implement a decent human detection system.
 Available Haar Cascades in OpenCV are as follows: